yorschor/typescript-playcanvas-template/readme.md

 # Introduction

+## Hi.
+This is a wip Fork.
+It doesn't work right now!

 This is a template project for using TypeScript and WebPack to build [PlayCanvas](https://playcanvas.com) projects.

 PlayCanvas is a fantastic open source WebGL Engine and online Editor (which you can get access to for free or pay for an organisational license).